-D. Skilled therapy services for adults: This medicaid waiver covers medically necessary skilled therapy services under the state plan as expanded EPSDT benefits for waiver participants under the age of 21.

-Waiver services for adults are provided when the limits of EPSDT skilled therapy services are exhausted.
+D. Skilled therapy services for adults: [This medicaid waiver covers medically necessary skilled therapy services under the state plan as expanded EPSDT benefits for waiver participants under the age of 21.
+Waiver services for adults are provided when the limits of EPSDT skilled therapy services are exhausted.]
+Skilled therapy services are covered under the state plan as expanded EPSDT benefits for waiver participants under the age of 21.
+Adults access therapy services under the state plan as expanded EPSDT benefits for waiver participants under the age of 21.
 Adults access therapy services under the state plan for acute and temporary conditions that are expected to improve significantly in a reasonable and generally predictable period of time.
-The amount, duration, and goals of skilled therapy services must be included in an ISP.
-A therapy treatment plan must be developed with the initiation of therapy services and updated at least every six months.
+Waiver services are provided when the limits of the state plan skilled therapy services are exhausted.
+The amount, duration, and goals of skilled therapy services and updated at least every six months.
 The therapy treatment plan includes the following: developmental status of the recipient in areas relevant to the service provided; treatment provided, including the frequency and duration; and recommendation for continuing services and documentation of results.
 Skilled maintenance therapy services specifically include the following: